patrick21081995/VISKOSITAS/README.md

 https://docs.google.com/spreadsheets/d/1Vj4jJJGjt5PAQSB21vI7Gfywjm5t-Feh/edit?usp=sharing&ouid=117196539981136650965&rtpof=true&sd=true

 All references used in mathematical and computational modeling, database, data analysis and computational model construction can be seen in the work of Duchesne et al. (2013) and/or Anjos undergratuate thesis (2021).
+The synthetic minority oversampling technique for regression with Gaussian noise (SMOGN) (SEE References below) was used as an over-sampling technique to balance the data.

 #### A GUI application (VISKOSITAS — Beta) can be downloaded soon!